 The country of Namibia is a place that stays with you in your heart and you find yourself wanting to go back again and again.
 It is no surprise as the people are friendly, the wildlife is incredible and the landscape is like no other that you will find in this world!

-In order to showcase the highlights of this spectacular country, I like to split Namibia into four very different experiences;
+To showcase the highlights of this spectacular country, I like to split Namibia into four very different experiences;

 The Namib Desert

-Take a trip on one of the 4×4 vehicles for a bit of dune bashing, taking you to Sandwich Harbor, the only place in the world where you can witness sand dunes crashing into the ocean.
+Take a trip on one of the 4×4 vehicles for a bit of dune bashing, taking you to Sandwich Harbor, the only place in the world where you can witness dunes crashing into the ocean.
 Jump on board our cruise ships sailing for half a day in search of dolphins and whales and don‘t be surprised when a seal and a pelican join you on board!

 These are the true gentle giants of Namibia and of Africa.